Community college tuition frozen for 4th year in a row

 A release issued by the college system said 93 percent of community college students are New Hampshire residents and the vast majority of its graduates remain in the state and are part of the workforce.

 Five years ago, in-state tuition at New Hampshire’s community college system was among the highest in the country.
-While still above the average, the rate now falls closer to the middle according to the website, Community College Review.
+While still above the average, the rate now falls closer to the middle according to the website, Community College Review (https://www.communitycollegereview.com/new-hampshire).

 The website said for public community colleges, the average tuition for 2021 is $5,014 per year for in-state students.
 The range goes from a low of $1,458 a year in California to a high of $9,886 a year in Pennsylvania.